openpolitics/manifesto/health.md

 Politicians cannot be trusted with the NHS.
 We will make the NHS independent, governed by a constitution created by a citizen-led constitutional convention.

-NHS funding will be protected by a so-called triple lock, where annual funding must increase at whichever is greater of
+NHS funding will be protected by a so-called triple lock, where annual funding must increase at least at whichever is greater of:

 * the rate of inflation
 * average wages